TeeFooLoo/documentation-systems-lab/architecture/product-taxonomies.md

 * API Reference

 Each location helps users discover the topic.
 However, there should be one canonical page explaining OAuth.
 The remaining pages should reference that source rather than creating competing definitions.

+# Canonical Ownership

+Every important concept should have one authoritative home.
+Consider Tokenization.
+A payment platform might discuss tokenization in:

+* Hosted Checkout
+* Mobile SDK
+* Payments API
+* Merchant Portal

+Each product implements tokenization differently.
+However, the conceptual explanation of **what tokenization is**, why it exists, and how token lifecycles work should be written once.
+Implementation-specific guidance belongs with each product.
+Conceptual guidance belongs in its canonical location.
+Separating conceptual ownership from implementation guidance reduces duplication while preserving usability.